top of page

 There are several things to take away here:

-1. There are a wide range of potential market outcomes in retirement, and the first decade is key to your retirement outcome.
+1. There is a wide range of potential market outcomes in retirement, and the first decade is key to your retirement outcome.
 For example, if you had retired in 1920, with the roaring twenties ahead of you, the phenomenal growth in the first decade would easily have compensated for the poor returns over the subsequent two decades (which included the Great Depression).
 Conversely, someone retiring in the late 1960s with the market crash in the 1970s to contend with in their first decade of retirement would’ve had a far less favourable outcome.

-2. Diversification (not putting all of your eggs in one basket) can help portfolio sustainability, but this is not guaranteed.
+2. Diversification (not putting all your eggs in one basket) can help portfolio sustainability, but this is not guaranteed.
 In certain market conditions, all assets might fall.

-3. It can be challenging to purchase assets that have fallen as part of the rebalancing process, but this process can help improve portfolio sustainability (as Gordon Gekko once said, 'buy low, sell high'!).
+3. It can be challenging to purchase assets that have fallen as part of the rebalancing process, but this can help improve portfolio sustainability (as Gordon Gekko once said, 'buy low, sell high'!).

 Next steps